symphoniesboreales/symphoniesboreales/content/en/the-music.md

 </div>
 </div>

-The boreal symphonies are mostly produced from what we call "old-growth forests" or "ancient forests".
+The boreal symphonies are mostly produced from what we call “old-growth forests” or “ancient forests”.
 These different names describe forests where several generations of trees of different ages and sizes live together.
-It is towards this type of forest that even-aged stands - i.e. stands of the same age - naturally evolve over time, hence the use of the qualifiers "old" or "ancient".
+It is towards this type of forest that even-aged stands - i.e. stands of the same age - naturally evolve over time, hence the use of the qualifiers “old  ” or “ancient”.
 When one or more dominant trees die in these forests, they leave space for the smaller trees below them, which can then take their place.
-The result is a more complex symphony than in even-aged forests, where generally mid-range notes are mixed with short, high-pitched flashes revealing this small-scale mortality/regeneration process.
+The result is a more complex symphony than in the even-aged forests’s, where generally mid-range notes are mixed with short, high-pitched flashes revealing this small-scale mortality/regeneration process.

-{{< figure src="/img/Photo_vieille_foret.jpg" width="500"  class="img-responsive" caption="Old black spruce forest, stand structure becomes more complex, with trees of all sizes and ages" >}}
+{{< figure src="/img/Photo_vieille_foret.jpg" width="500"  class="img-responsive" caption="Old black spruce forest, stand structure becomes more complex, with trees of all sizes and ages." >}}

-# Old-growth forest life, anything but placid
+# Life of an oOld-growth forest, life, anything but placid
 <div class="row">
 <div class="col-md-7">
 {{< youtube oo49Jbcdhz4 >}}